-hike: Hamilton Mountain
+hike: Hamilton Mountain – Hardy Creek loop

 The hike up to the summit of Hamilton Mountain offers many rewards, with several waterfalls on Hardy Creek, interesting rock formations, and sweeping views of the Columbia River Gorge.
 The trail is quite steep in sections, so you have to work for the rewards.
-The total distance for this loop is about 7 miles, with 2,300 feet elevation gain.

 drive time from Portland: 1 hour

 Beginning at a picnic area with a pavilion built in 1930s by the Civilian Conservation Corps, the trail begins in the forest before reaching an open area with power lines.
 There’s a good view here of Hamilton Mountain and the ridge below it.

 At a sign for Hardy Falls, take the side trail all the way down several sections of steps to the end of a platform that overlooks Hardy Creek as it cascades down the hillside.

 Back on the main trail, a short distance ahead, the second major waterfall in this area is Rodney Falls.
 A short side trail goes up to the Pool of Winds, where Hardy Creek plunges into a rocky cave-like structure, with a constant strong wind and spray of water from the rush of the falls, hence the name Pool of Winds.

 Cross over a long boardwalk bridge, with the rushing water of the creek above and below the bridge.